TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

       }
    }

-   $fidelio = new Luxusliner('Fidelio', 100);
+   $fidelio = new LuxuryLiner('Fidelio', 100);
-   $figaro = new Luxusliner('Figaro', 200);
+   $figaro = new LuxuryLiner('Figaro', 200);

    $fidelio->reportTechnicalProblem();
    $figaro->reportTechnicalProblem();

-   Luxusliner::setShipyardSupportTelephoneNumber('+01 1000');
+   LuxuryLiner::setShipyardSupportTelephoneNumber('+01 1000');

    $fidelio->reportTechnicalProblem();
    $figaro->reportTechnicalProblem();

-   // Dabei wird folgender Text ausgegeben:
+   // The following text will be printed:
-   Auf dem Schiff Fidelio wurde ein Problem festgestellt.
-Bitte informieren Sie +49 30 123456 Auf dem Schiff Figaro wurde ein Problem festgestellt.
-Bitte informieren Sie +49 30 123456 Auf dem Schiff Fidelio wurde ein Problem festgestellt.
-Bitte informieren Sie +01 1000 Auf dem Schiff Figaro wurde ein Problem festgestellt.
-Bitte informieren Sie +01 1000
+   There is a problem with the ship Fidelio.
+Please call +49 30 123456 There is a problem with the ship Figaro.
+Please call +49 30 123456 There is a problem with the ship Fidelio.
+Please call +01 1000 There is a problem with the ship Figaro.
+Please call +01 1000

 What happens here?
 We instantiate two different ships which both have a problem and do contact the shipyard.
 Inside the method